 For Construction Funding offers, the same applies, except it is a private company with Shares instead of Units.

 Expected returns vary per Offer based on our feasibility studies.
 Generally, our Land Acquisition offers target returns of approximately 30% over the Development duration.
 The exact return to Investors varies depending on the performance of the Development.
 This option is for investors seeking to gain the best returns possible.

 We also offer a fixed option via our Construction Funding offers which provide investors a static return of 15% per annum.
 This option is perfect for clients who value security and peace of mind.

 For investors and projects within Australia, we generally accept any investment over $250,000.
 The minimum amount may be adjusted at Management’s discretion.
-Each investor in a Development adds an administrative overhead.
-Restricting the total number of Investors in a Development reduces administrative work and costs which results in better returns to Investors.
+Each investor in a project adds an administrative overhead.
+Restricting the total number of investors in a project reduces administrative work and costs which results in better returns to investors.